Video Understanding by Design: How Datasets Shape Video Models: Dataset Characteristics and Their Architectural Implications

 A third type of hierarchy is \textbf{contextual}, which situates actions within their environment, interacting objects, or social context.
 Identical motions may correspond to different semantic roles depending on context.
 Datasets such as AVA \cite{gu2018ava} and EPIC-KITCHENS \cite{damen2018scaling} capture these distinctions: lifting a hand may mean picking up a cup, waving hello, or grabbing a dumbbell, depending on surrounding cues and task stage.
-Figure~\ref{fig:kitchen} further demonstrates contextual and compositional hierarchies in EPIC-KITCHENS, where fine-grained hand-object interactions form continuous workflows.
 Modeling contextual hierarchies requires integrating visual, temporal, and environmental information, motivating multimodal and context-aware representations \cite{girdhar2019video, feichtenhofer2019slowfast, wu2019long, feichtenhofer2020x3d, qian2021spatiotemporal, wang2022internvideo, wei2022masked, feichtenhofer2022masked, tong2022videomae, wang2023videomae, ryali2023hiera, li2023unmasked}.

 Encoding hierarchical, procedural, and contextual relationships directly influences model performance and generalization.
 Without such hierarchies, models may confuse visually similar sub-actions with distinct semantic roles, \eg, cut carrot versus cut cucumber, or misinterpret multi-step tasks.
 Hierarchical annotations, whether explicit or inferred, provide the relational structure necessary to reason over atomic actions, their composition, and context.
 This facilitates zero-shot learning, cross-domain transfer, and the development of architectures that capture dependencies across scales, from sub-action primitives to complex, multi-agent procedures \cite{wu2019long, wu2019sequence, kazakos2019epic, farha2019ms, hussein2019timeception, munro2020multi, yang2020temporal, sener2020temporal, gabeur2020multi, girdhar2021anticipative, bertasius2021space, akbari2021vatt, wu2022memvit, islam2022long, wang2023selective, liu2023diffusion, yang2023vid2seq, li2024videomamba, he2024ma, li2024mamba}.
 Furthermore, hierarchical datasets enable graded evaluation, reflecting errors at different semantic or procedural levels, and inform the design of structured models such as graph networks, hierarchical transformers, and temporally-aware RNNs/TCNs.
 By systematically synthesizing procedural, compositional, and contextual hierarchies across datasets of varying scale, viewpoint, and modality, we illuminate recurring design patterns and dataset-driven pressures that have shaped modern video understanding architectures.